koengommers/hefi-tool/README.md

 ## Database migrations

 Alembic is used for database migrations.
-To set up the database (tables, columns, etc.), run:
+To set up a new database (tables, columns, etc.), run:

     alembic -c path/to/hefi-tool/hefi_tool/alembic.ini upgrade head